sparlos/dev-portfolio/src/data/sparling-dev.md

 The design was created entirely using Figma, and is powered by [Tailwind CSS](https://tailwindcss.com/), a great utility-first CSS framework.
 All animations are either hand-crafted in SCSS or utilize the excellent [Framer Motion library](https://www.framer.com/motion/).
 The functionality of the site comes from Gatsby, with some custom React code and graphQL queries.

-Soruce code for the site is avaliable for perusal [here](https://github.com/sparlos/dev-portfolio).
+Soruce code for the site [is avaliable here](https://github.com/sparlos/dev-portfolio).